Heung Jin Moon: Viewpoints on channeling

 Several views of the phenomenon have emerged.
 Members generally believed that the channeling was legitimate at first, pointing to the endorsement by Sun Myung Moon.
 Some critics do not believe there ever was genuine channeling.
 Church members do not believe that the worst violence was committed by the spirit of Heung Jin Moon:

-In 1987, leaders of the Unification Church were told that Heung Jin Moon had returned to earth in the body of a Zimbabwean member.
+In 1987, leaders of the UC were told that Heung Jin Moon had returned to earth in the body of a Zimbabwean member.
 The African was accepted by Sun Myung Moon and church officials as Heung Jin Moon's continuous channel - a "twenty-four hour" a day "embodiment" - and became known as "the Black Heung Jin Nim."

 With Sun Myung Moon's approval he toured the world visiting Unification churches in a number of countries over several months, accompanied by church leaders and security guards.
 As channel for "Lord Heung Jin Nim" he was in a position of authority above that of all members, including top leaders apart from his parents Sun Myung Moon and Hak Ja Han.
-Those members who confessed to certain sins received beatings; Damian Anderson (still a current Unification Church member) reports seeing him "knock people's heads together, hit them viciously with a baseball bat, smack them around the head, punch them, and handcuff them with golden handcuffs."
+Those members who confessed to certain sins received beatings; Damian Anderson (formerly a UC member) reports seeing him "knock people's heads together, hit them viciously with a baseball bat, smack them around the head, punch them, and handcuff them with golden handcuffs."
 Sun Myung Moon's right-hand man Bo Hi Pak received a beating that was potentially life-threatening and required hospitalization.
 Anderson was particularly upset that top church officials and their assistants prevented people by force from leaving.